Jio Prime Signups and Happy New Year Offer End Friday: What Happens Next?

-Iron Fist Is a Lot More Fun Than Most Critics Would Have You Believe
+Five Things to Look Forward to at the Samsung Galaxy S8 Launch

+The last day to sign up for Jio Prime plans is March 31, leaving existing Reliance Jio customers just hours to enrol in the membership plan that provides 4G data at low costs for another year.
+As many as 50 million Jio customers are said to have already signed up for the Jio Prime plans, ahead of the last day for Jio Prime membership.

-As of April 1, Reliance Jio will switch over to paid services for the first time, over six months the network was opened to the general public.
-There are a number of different things you need to figure out by Friday, March 31, such as whether you're a prepaid or postpaid customer, whether you need to become a Jio Prime subscriber, what plans you'll be signed up for, and maybe even if you plan to keep the Jio connection.
+But if you are a Reliance Jio customer who is yet to enrol for the service, you can choose the Jio Prime online registration option to become a member.
+If you are still unsure, on the other hand, then there are several things you need to figure out by Friday, March 31, such as whether you are a Jio prepaid or postpaid user, whether you should sign-up for the Jio Prime membership, what plans you should choose, and maybe even whether you should keep the Jio connection.

 It'll say Happy New Year Offer on top, and it's followed by Prepaid recharge in our case.
 If you're a postpaid user, it will say postpaid.
 Now that you know which one applies for you, you can decide if you need to change things, and what plans to go for.